19hours/sg-statutes/Acts/Charities Act.md

 [34/2010 wef 01/03/2011]

-(2) Where (apart from this subsection) a person is disqualified under subsection (1)(b) for being a charity trustee or trustee for any charity which is a company, he shall not be so disqualified if leave has been granted under section 148 of the Companies Act for him to act as director of the charity; and similarly a person shall not be disqualified under subsection (1)(e) for being a charity trustee or trustee for such a charity if leave under the order has been granted for him to act as director of the charity.
+(2) Where (apart from this subsection) a person is disqualified under subsection (1)(b) for being a governing board member or key officer of a charity or a trustee for a charity which is a company, he shall not be so disqualified if leave has been granted under section 148 of the Companies Act for him to act as director of the charity; and similarly a person shall not be disqualified under subsection (1)(e) from being a governing board member or key officer of a charity or trustee for a charity if leave under the order has been granted for him to act as director of the charity.

+[34/2010 wef 01/03/2011]

 [UK Charities Act 1993, s.
 72]

-### Persons acting as charity trustee while disqualified
+### Persons acting as governing board member, etc., while disqualified

-28\.—(1) Any person who acts as a charity trustee or trustee for a charity while he is disqualified for being such a trustee by virtue of section 27 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.
+28\.—(1) Any person who acts as a governing board member or key officer of a charity or trustee for a charity while he is disqualified from being such a governing board member or key officer or trustee by virtue of section 27 shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $5,000 or to imprisonment for a term not exceeding one year or to both and, in the case of a continuing offence, to a further fine not exceeding $50 for every day or part thereof during which the offence continues after conviction.

 [34/2010 wef 01/03/2011]

 [10/2007]

-(2) Any act done as charity trustee or trustee for a charity by a person disqualified for being such a trustee by virtue of section 27 shall not be invalid by reason only of that disqualification.
+(2) Any act done as governing board member or key officer of a charity or trustee for a charity by a person disqualified from being such a trustee by virtue of section 27 shall not be invalid by reason only of that disqualification.

 [34/2010 wef 01/03/2011]

 (3) Where the Commissioner is satisfied —

-(a) that any person has acted as charity trustee or trustee for a charity while disqualified for being such a trustee by virtue of section 27; and
+(a) that any person has acted as governing board member or key officer of a charity or trustee for a charity while disqualified from being such a governing board member or key officer or trustee by virtue of section 27; and

 [34/2010 wef 01/03/2011]

-(b) that, while so acting, he has received from the charity any sum by way of remuneration or expenses, or any benefit in kind, in connection with his acting as charity trustee or trustee for the charity,
+(b) that, while so acting, he has received from the charity any sum by way of remuneration or expenses, or any benefit in kind, in connection with his acting as governing board member or key officer of the charity or trustee for the charity,

 [34/2010 wef 01/03/2011]

 the Commissioner may by order direct him to repay to the charity the whole or part of any such sum, or (as the case may be) to pay to the charity the whole or part of the monetary value (as determined by the Commissioner) of any such benefit.

-(4) Subsection (3) shall not apply to any sum received by way of remuneration or expenses in respect of any time when the person concerned was not disqualified for being a charity trustee or trustee for the charity.
+(4) Subsection (3) shall not apply to any sum received by way of remuneration or expenses in respect of any time when the person concerned was not disqualified from being a governing board member or key officer of a charity or trustee for the charity.

 [34/2010 wef 01/03/2011]